-If you want to run your own node and connect to the main testnet, the best and easiest way to get up and running is to use a Docker image of the latest released version of Epoch.
+If you want to run your own node and connect to the main testnet, the best and easiest way to get up and running is to use a Docker image of the latest released version of the Node.
 You can find a list of released versions here.
 The instructions for downloading a Docker image should be much easier to find (we’re working on this!) but are in the section entitled ‘Install node’.
 They do not tend to change from release to release, so here is a link to the latest.
-However around the first few days after an Epoch release, the SDKs may not fully support this version.
+However around the first few days after an the Node release, the SDKs may not fully support this version.

 As an introduction to the usage of the SDKs, examples are provided in the